-In 1986 Mt O’Brien was officially renamed from Mt Dick and opened to the public by Mrs Hennessy (nee Cath O’Brien).
+In 1986 Mt O’Brien was officially opened to the public by Mrs Hennessy (nee Cath O’Brien).

-Mt O’Brien is the second highest point in the Wongan Hills (424 metres).
-Mt O’Brien has BBQ facilities, lighting, seating and tables.
-The lookout is wheelchair accessible.
+Mt O’Brien is the second highest point in the Wongan Hills area (424 metres), it has BBQ facilities, lighting, seating and tables.
+The lookout is also wheelchair accessible.